Don’t Go Yet! There’s More To It Than “No”!

 There are ways around this problem.
 Furthermore,I have even heard that there are independent engineers who might actually move it (allegedly… 🙂 ) for a lot less than Openreach…

-First of all, your BT master socket isn’t “yours” anyway – it’s actually the property of the independent subsidiary of BT called Openreach, They are a neutral supplier and maintainer of wires to your house, whether you get your internet from BT, or not.
+First of all, your BT master socket isn’t “yours” anyway – it’s actually the property of the former independent subsidiary of BT called Openreach, They are a neutral supplier and maintainer of wires to your house, whether you get your internet from BT, or not.
+Sadly, you can’t deal with them direct.
+Your provider will mobilise them.

 It’s a bit like your gas and electricity meter. it belongs to your provider.
 It’s their property.
 Openreach can potentially either “walk away” from sorting out faults when their equipment has been moved without their permission.
 Also, they could charge somewhere around £150 to put things right.
 They’ll charge you roughly the same to move it, too.
 Talktalk charge slightly less.